-After more than twenty years as a divorce and family law attorney, Ora Schwartzberg knows that divorce issues do not have to go to litigation.
-Through collaborative law, the spouses may be able to enter into their divorced relationship with respect for each other and dignity for themselves.
+After more than thirty years as a divorce and family law attorney, Ora Schwartzberg knows that divorce issues do not have to go to litigation.
+Through Collaborative Law, you may be able to enter into a divorced relationship with respect for each other and dignity for yourself.

 • You, your spouse, and your lawyers sign a pledge to collaborate and to reach an agreement without going to court.